Arpit-Shrivastva/Blog-Application/README.md

 # Blog-Application
 This is a full-stack blog application built using Java Spring Boot, MySQL, Angular, and modern UI libraries.
 The application allows users to create, view, and comment on blog posts.
 With a robust backend and a responsive, modern frontend, the app ensures a smooth and engaging user experience.

+The blog app is developed using Java Spring Boot for the backend to handle API requests, data processing, and business logic.
+For the front-end, it uses Angular integrated with PrimeNG and Material UI components for building a responsive and feature-rich user interface, styled further with Tailwind CSS.
+MySQL serves as the database to store user information, blog posts, and comments, ensuring efficient data management and scalability.
+The application is designed to provide a seamless experience for both users and administrators, with intuitive navigation and modern design elements.

 # Tech Stack
 <hr/>
 Backend: Java Spring Boot (REST API) <br>